 - 28. Compliance with Federal Systems Updates.
 As federal systems continue to evolve and incorporate additional section 1115 demonstration reporting and analytics functions, the state will work with CMS to: - a) Revise the reporting templates and submission processes to accommodate timely compliance with the requirements of the new systems; - b) Ensure all 1115, Transformed Medicaid Statistical Information System (T-MSIS), and other data elements that have been agreed to for reporting and analytics are provided by the state; and, - c) Submit deliverables to the appropriate system as directed by CMS. - 29.
 Quarterly Monitoring Reports.
-The state must submit three quarterly monitoring reports and one combined fourth quarter/annual monitoring report for each demonstration year according to the schedule listed below.
-The quarterly monitoring reports are due no later than 60 days following the end of each demonstration quarter.
-The combined fourth quarter/annual monitoring report is due no later than 90 days following the end of the demonstration year as described in STC 31.
-The combined fourth quarter/annual report monitoring should distinctly describe the information associated with the fourth quarter of the demonstration year.
+The state must submit three Quarterly Monitoring Reports adone combined fourth quarter/Annual Monitoring Report for each demonstration year according to the schedule listed below.
+The Quarterly Monitoring Reports are due no later than 60 days following the end of each demonstration quarter.
+The combined fourth quarter/Annual Monitoring Report is due no later than 90 days following the end of the demonstration year as described in STC 31.
+The combined fourth quarter/Annual Monitoring Report should distinctly describe the information associated with the fourth quarter of tedemonstration year.
 The state's demonstration quarterly reporting cycle is outlined below:

-Demonstration Begin Date End Date Report
+Demonstration Quarter Begin Date End Date Report Due Date

-Quarter Due Date

 Q1 July 1 st September 30th November 29 th

-Q2 October 1st December 31st March 1 st
+Q2 October 1st December 31st March 1st

 Q3 January 1st March 31st May 30 th

-Q4 & Annual April 1st June 30th September 30 th
+Q4 & Annual Monitoring Report April 1st June 30th September 30 th

-Monitoring

-Report

-The state must submit quarterly monitoring reports through CMS' designated system using the framework incorporated in these STCs as "Appendix A", which is subject to change as monitoring systems are developed and/or evolve, and will be provided in a structured manner that supports federal tracking and analysis.
-The intent of the quarterly monitoring reports is to present the state's data along with an analysis of the status of key operational areas under the demonstration.
-The quarterly monitoring report should not direct readers to links outside the report, except if listed in a reference/bibliography section.
-In addition to the data elements outlined in Appendix A, quarterly monitoring reports must include, but is not limited to, all of elements outlined below:
+The state must submit Quarterly Monitoring Reports through CMS's designated system using the framework incorporated in these STCs as "Appendix A", which is subject to change as monitoring systems are developed and/or evolve, and will be provided in a structured manner hasupports federal tracking and analysis.
+The intent of the Quarterly Monitoring Reports is to present the state's data along with an analysis of the status of key operational areas under the demonstration.
+The monitoring reports will include all required elements as per 42 CFR 431.428, and should not direct readers to links outside the monitoring report.
+Additional links not referenced in the document may be listed in a Reference/Bibliography section.
+In addition to the data elements outlined in Appendix A, quarterly monitoring reports must include, but are not limited to, all of elements outlined below: